none of the pages home, personal injury, about us, or contact us is in view

 Individuals with a severe TBI are most likely to experience profound, lasting changes to:

 An individual with a severe TBI may remain in a coma for the rest of their life.
 If they do regain consciousness, they are often unable to work or live independently.
 In-home care or a residential facility is often necessary to adequately care for an individual with a severe TBI.

 Severe TBI also increases the risk of developing additional chronic brain conditions, including:

 A severe TBI places a huge emotional and economic burden on the family members responsible for providing care after the injury.

 After a brain injury, most people need financial compensation to help offset the high costs incurred by such a serious injury.
-Waiting to take action can hurt your chances of success, leaving you without money that might be owed to you.
+Waiting to act can hurt your chances of success, leaving you without money that might be owed to you.

 Act today to protect your family’s financial future.
-Call Crain Brogdon at 214-522-9404 to schedule a free consultation with our Dallas brain injury lawyer.
+Call Crain Brogdon, LLP at 214-522-9404 to schedule a free consultation with our Dallas brain injury lawyer.

 ”Crain Brogdon is an outstanding Firm with gifted trial lawyers.
 I do not hesitate to recommend them.” – Michael Lyons (Google Review)